matt-auckland/personal-site/posts/cordova-webview-schemes-and-protocols.md

 ## Android solutions

-If you're on one of the newer versions of `cordova-android` (v10 or higher I believe), you should be serving your app from HTTPS by default, but if you're not, or you're on a lower version try the following:
+If you're on one of the newer versions of `cordova-android` (v10 or higher), you should be serving your app from HTTPS by default, but if you're not for some reason, or you're on a lower version, you can add `<preference name="scheme" value="https" />` to your `config.xml` to change that.

-If your Cordova app is serving from http this could be an issue on Android as by default Android does not allow network requests to use HTTP as it's insecure, if you can't change from HTTP to HTTPS for some reason, I recommend following {% extLink "https://cordova.apache.org/docs/en/11.x/guide/platforms/android/index.html?#android-quirks" "this guide" %} in the Cordova docs to allow insecure network requests.
+If your Cordova app is serving from HTTP this could be an issue on Android as by default Android does not allow network requests to use HTTP as it's insecure, if you can't change from HTTP to HTTPS for some reason, I recommend following {% extLink "https://cordova.apache.org/docs/en/11.x/guide/platforms/android/index.html?#android-quirks" "this guide" %} in the Cordova docs to allow insecure network requests.
 Please consider if this is the right option for you though, security matters!

+You can also tweak the `localhost` part of the URL (the hostname) to be something else by using  `<preference name="hostname" value="your_value" />`
 ## iOS solutions

 Unfortunately you cannot set your app to use HTTPS on iOS, while you can configure the protocol, Apple disallows the use of HTTP or HTTPS in it's webviews when serving files.
 I'm sure they have a good reason for doing so but I'm not privy to what that is.